digitalearthpacific/dep-coastlines/README.md

 This is a work-in-progress adaptation of [Digital Earth Australia (DEA)](https://github.com/GeoscienceAustralia/dea-coastlines) and [Digital Earth
 Africa
 Coastlines](https://github.com/digitalearthafrica/deafrica-coastlines) products
-for the Pacific nations.
+for 22 Pacific Island Countries and Territories, including American Samoa, Cook Islands, Federated States of Micronesia, Fiji, French Polynesia, Guam, Kiribati, Marshall Islands, Nauru, New Caledonia, Niue, Northern Mariana Islands, Palau, Papua New Guinea, Pitcairn Islands, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu, Vanuatu, and Wallis And Futuna.

 Please refer to the following for a description of the algorithms on which we based this work:

 > Bishop-Taylor, R., Nanson, R., Sagar, S., Lymburner, L. (2021).
 Mapping